 Our real estate dispute lawyers employ a business-minded approach to obtain efficient and cost-effective results for clients in connection with their real estate issue.
 We have specific expertise in handling aborted or defaulted transactions in the context of both residential and commercial real-estate.

 If you have been involved in an aborted real estate transaction in Ontario, it is best to obtain the insights of an experienced real estate dispute lawyer to advise you of your rights.
-Contact Friedman Estate Litigation for a free 30 minute consultation regarding your breach of contract case.
+Contact Friedman Estate Litigation for a 30 minute consultation regarding your breach of contract case.

 Easements